 Acceptable internet use policy

-Use of the Internet by employees, officials or volunteers of Global Project for Impaired Skating is permitted and encouraged where such use supports the goals and objectives of the business.
+Use of the Internet by employees, officials or volunteers of Inclusive Skating is permitted and encouraged where such use supports the goals and objectives of the business.

-However, Global Project for Impaired Skating has a policy for the use of the Internet whereby employees, officials and volunteers must ensure that they:
+However, Inclusive Skating has a policy for the use of the Internet whereby employees, officials, skaters, supporters, family members and volunteers must ensure that they:

 - comply with current legislation